How we strarted helping & What you can do now!

 The children often end their education early, because the partents don't have any income to pay for the increasingly higher school fees.
 Yet it is educations that most will help bring about a slightly higher standard of living.
 Work in Bali, and low wages and the fact that one income often supports an extended family, makes it incredibly hard for one bread wining member of the family to send his children to school for any extended time period.

-We would like to invite you to help families here in Bali/ You can make a donation in general or even better, dedicate yourself to one child.
-The cost is fairly low, about 200 Euro or 250 USD is all ut takes to make a huge difference.
+We would like to invite you to help families here in Bali.
+You can dedicate your sponsor money to one child.
+The cost is fairly low, about 200 Euro or 250 USD per years is all ut takes to make a huge difference.

-We will make personally shure that you are in touch with that family if you have FB or Whatsapp, as most of Balinenese do hae access to those..
-That way you will be receiving photos direcly from the family personally.
+We will make personally shure that you are in touch with that family if you have FB or Whatsapp,and you will be receiving photos direcly from the family personally.

-Donate here for the HELP SCHOOL CHILDREN by writing Ilona Selke at Shambala
+Donate here for the HELP SCHOOL CHILDREN by writing SRI at Shambala

 - Please contact us to donate annually or bi-annually by writing us an email to: firstname.lastname@example.org